 I stared in amazement!
 I then looked down and could see the edge of the pier well below me.
 There was nothing but ice surrounding me in every direction.
 I had to stop and make a 360-degree video to show this incredible view!

 I eventually start heading back.
 I took my time just staring out over the frozen lake and struck up conversations with other visitors walking out to the lighthouse.
 I found myself in the role of the fisherman warning other visitors of the dangers and to stay safe.

 This was a day that well surpassed all expectations!
-I came out expecting to go out and take a couple pictures of lighthouse and visit the town of Grand Haven.
-Instead I had an incredible experience at the lighthouse and Grand Haven was very quiet.
+I came out expecting to go out and take a couple of pictures of the lighthouse and visit the town of Grand Haven.
+Instead, I had an incredible experience at the lighthouse and Grand Haven was very quiet.
 Turned out it’s very busy in the summer.
 It did not matter, the day was perfect!